 To earn a 3.0 in this course, you should demonstrate a sufficient understanding of the course materials that you can go on to build on that understanding in subsequent courses or employment, participate in course meetings and collaborations, and complete all portions of the course work in a timely fashion.

-one session will add 0,3 to your grade (i.e. lower your grade).
+one exercise or two sessions will add 0,3 to your grade (i.e. lower your grade).

-Missing two sessions will add 0,7 to your grade.
+Missing two exercises or one exercise and two sessions or four sessions will add 0,7 to your grade.

-Missing three sessions will give you a 5.0 for the course.
+Missing three exercises or more than four sessions will give you a 5.0 for the course.

 If you fall ill, please contact me as soon as possible so that we can work out something.